 A 2017 study reported in the scientific journal PLOS ONE18 found that blue light exposure can relax people experiencing stress three times faster than standard white lighting.
 Additionally, blue light can potentially lower your blood pressure, in turn leading to lower stress levels and thus more relaxation.

 When you immerse your master bedroom in deep blue light, you set yourself up for an easy journey into tranquility.
-The blue light of the Sky Lite Laser Galaxy Projector, for example, paints your room in a whole new light – an engrossing, calming one.
-Its blue nebula clouds and stars are a celebration of comfort that transforms your room into an intergalactic experience – and as you float through space, you’ll find it easier to float through life.
+The blue light of the Sky Lite Evolve Galaxy Projector, for example, paints your room in a whole new light – an engrossing, calming one.
+Its multicolor nebula clouds and stars are a celebration of comfort that transforms your room into an intergalactic experience – and as you float through space, you’ll find it easier to float through life.

 BlissLights make your bedroom more relaxing